+The Response Rate.
 The survey response rate is calculated as the number of surveys returned divided by the number that reached their intended target.
 Some report the number of surveys returned divided by the number distributed.
 The former calculation will produce a higher response rate.
 It is also a more accurate measure of how well you developed your questionnaire.
-The latter response rate measures how well your questionnaire was developed and how well you sampled the population.
-If your sampling frame contains a number of bad addresses, then your response rate will be low.
-Professional sampling firms guarantee that only about 80 per cent of the names on their lists are still there.
+The latter response rate measures how well your questionnaire was developed and the how well you sampled the population.
+If your sampling frame contains a number of bad addresses then your response rate will be low.
+Professional sampling firms guarantee that only about 80% of the names on their lists are still there.
 You should not be held to a higher standard so report the former response rate.
-If you mailed 1000 questionnaires and 200 of these were returned because of bad addresses, then your response rate is 50 per cent.
+If you mailed 1000 questionnaires and 200 of these were returned because of bad addresses, then 800 reached their intended target.
+If 400 of these were returned completed, then your response rate is 50%.
 If you must, report both response rates.